repos clone

 export GH_TOKEN="your_personal_access_token"

-Public repositories can be cloned without any token.
+Public repositories on any host can be cloned without any credentials.

 Going further